vladkinoman/just-my-notes/books/best-comics-to-read.md

 **Other:** Scott Snyder's run on Batman, particularly Death of the Family and Endgame.
 I'm not going to comment either way on Snyder's Joker stories; I think they're worth reading and well-written, and there's some quite interesting and worthwhile commentary on the Batman-Joker relationship in them, but I wouldn't go out of my way to say they're "underrated" or the best Batman-Joker stories of all time.

+#### Harley Quinn

+**Batman: Mad Love**.
+I feel like it's the only good Harley comic.
+I personally think she hasn't been that great since B:TAS, but that's just me.
+Batman Adventures: My Boyfriend's Back and A Wedding to Die For are also gems.

+Harley and Ivy is also a lot of fun but it's nothing serious.
+Her Pre New 52 solo run was okay until the team changed and then it became unbearable.

+In the New 52 she has gone through so many changes, in one issue she was killing 20 kids with bombs, in another she was shown with puppies and being a sweetheart.
+The New 52 Suicide Squad run was atrocious imo, and Palmiotti and Conner write her as Deadpool basically with same randomness and insanity.

 ### Green Lantern

 Most people would tell you to start with **Green Lantern: Rebirth**, but I think that story is a bit confusing for a new reader.
 So here is a list of the events that take place before that story in chronological order.
 The **bold** ones are a part of Geoff John's run while the *italic* ones are from the 90's: